pkp/learning-ojs/en/install_process.md

 ## Download and unpack OJS Installation File

 All OJS downloads can be found at http://pkp.sfu.ca/ojs_download.
 Depending on your circumstances you will want to download either the most recent stable version (best for production systems) or the most recent development version (less stable but with more features).
 The install process is the same for both versions.
-In this example, we will use the development version, ojs-3.00.tar.gz.

 Unpack the tar file, and move the unpacked contents to a web-accessible directory on your web server from which you want OJS to run.
 A common web-accessible directory is /var/www/html, which we will use for this example.